-Roscommon County Commission on Aging, Inc., has operated through Trio Council on Aging Inc., since 1974.
-The Commission on Aging has become its own entity and operates under guidelines regulated by the Older Americans Act, since 1997.
-The purpose of this organization is to promote the welfare, independence, safety and health of our senior citizens through various programs.
+Roscommon County Commission on Aging, Inc. (RCCOA) is its own 501-c-3 nonprofit agency and operates under guidelines regulated by the Older Americans Act.
+The purpose of the Roscommon County Commission on Aging is to promote the welfare, independence, safety and health of our senior citizens through various programs.
 To put it plainly, our goal is to keep seniors in their preferred living arrangement for as long as safely possible.